In a Nutshell:

 The Freedom Chair offers three different modes of operation:

-• First, you can order your chair with “trail handles” that enable an attendant to push you from behind, as with any conventionally designed wheelchair.
+• First, you can order your chair with “trail handles, ” enabling an attendant to push you from behind, as with any conventionally designed wheelchair.

-• Second, you can grip the wheels and propel yourself just like you’d do when using a conventional wheelchair.
+• Second, you can grip the wheels and propel yourself just like you would when using a conventional wheelchair.

-Where you grip the levers has a great deal to do with how quickly you accelerate.
+Where you grip the levers has a lot to do with how quickly you accelerate.
 Grasping them near the top allows you to accelerate rapidly and maximizes torque.

-This is great in two situations: In the blink of an eye, you’ll be positively flying over flat, level terrain, moving at speeds you never imagined possible in a “regular” wheelchair.
-The added torque is also great for navigating over obstacles (rocks, fallen limbs, and the like).
+This is great in two situations: In the blink of an eye, you’ll fly positively over flat, level terrain, moving at speeds you never imagined possible in a “regular” wheelchair.
+The added torque is also great for navigating obstacles (rocks, fallen limbs, and the like).

-Best of all, the levers can be detached in a matter of seconds and tucked into the seat beside you.
-That enables you to use the levers outdoors to get to wherever you’re going quickly, take them out and power the wheelchair like a conventional model when you get inside, then pop the levers back into place when you go back outside again.
+Best of all, the levers can be detached in seconds and tucked into the seat beside you.
+That enables you to use the levers outdoors to get to wherever you’re going quickly, take them out and power the wheelchair like a conventional model when you get inside, and then pop the levers back into place when you go back outside again.

 Pros & Cons of GRIT Freedom Wheelchair